BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 ## Citation
-If you find this project helpful to your research, please cite our work.
+If you find this project helpful to your research, please consider citing our work.
 ```
 Survey: